Residential Energy Efficiency Loan Assistance Program

 If you have any questions about the California Hub for Energy Efficiency Financing pilot programs, please contact email@example.com or (916) 651-8157.

 CAEATFA held a workshop and webinar on the proposed modifications on July 19, 2017, and invited comments from stakeholders and interested parties through July 27, 2017.
 Following the public comment period, CAEATFA made further modifications to the proposed REEL regulations which were publicly noticed, considered and approved by the CAEATFA Board at a public meeting held on Tuesday, August 15, 2017 at 10:30 A.M.
+On August 16, 2017, CAEATFA posted a Notice of Emergency regarding the proposed modifications to the regulations, inviting a five-day public comment period from stakeholders and interested parties through August 23, 2017.
+CAEATFA delivered the emergency regulations to OAL on August 23, 2017, and the public was invited to comment until August 28, 2017.

 The Residential Energy Efficiency Loan (REEL) Assistance Program is the first of seven CHEEF pilot programs to roll out in the state of California.
 The program is designed to help homeowners and renters access lower-cost financing for energy efficiency projects by reducing risk to participating lenders.
 The program has more than $20 million available in loan loss reserve funds to help participating lenders mitigate energy efficiency loan risk.